 Read the installation instructions before commencing installation activities.
 For electrical work, follow the local national wiring standard, regulation and this installation instructions.

 This product is a safety class I device (supplied with a ground terminal for safety purposes).
 Its AC input and/or output terminals must be provided with uninterruptible grounding for safety purposes.
-An additional grounding point bonded to the chassis is located on the inside the terminal cover of the product.
-See Appendix
+An additional grounding point bonded to the chassis is located inside the terminal cover of the product.
+See Appendix A.

 The ground conductor should be at least 4mm².
 If it can be assumed that the grounding protection is damaged, the product should be taken out of operation and prevented from accidentally being put into operation again; contact qualified maintenance personnel.

 Ensure that the connection cables are provided with fuses and circuit breakers.
 Never replace a protective device by a component of a different type.
 Refer to the connection of battery cables section of the manual for the correct part.

 Do not invert neutral and phase when connecting the AC.